Click here for a printer-friendly 8.5 x 11 preserve map.

 Launching kayaks is not suitable or allowed; we invite boats or paddlers to launch elsewhere and paddle to the property for daytime picnics, beaching on the property.
 Approaching from the water, all docks are private and off the preserve.
 The preserve offers only natural landing spots, beaches and ledges.

-The preserve is closed from dusk to dawn.
+The parking lot is strictly closed from dusk to dawn.
 Police take notice.

 Bicycles: Bikes are not allowed on the trails, but are allowed on Pemasong Lane and Pemasong Lane Extension.
 Bike parking is at the waystation, where the trail leaves the lane.
 Bikes are a great way to get to the Preserve without worrying about vehicle parking.

-Hunting: Hunting is not allowed on the preserve, but is allowed on adjacent private land and in the subtidal zone.
+Hunting: Hunting is not allowed on the preserve, but might take place on adjacent private land and in the subtidal zone.
 Hikers should always wear orange during hunting season, on all hikes.

 Location: The Preserve is in Yarmouth at the northeastern end of Littlejohn Island, toward the end of Pemasong Lane.
 Please read the “Directions” below carefully, since the island’s network of narrow roads can be unsafe when drivers take a wrong turn.